Activity 3: Active Name Game

 I'm going to throw the ball to someone.
 When you catch the ball, say your name, and throw it to someone else.
 After you throw the ball, put your hands down at your sides so we can see who still needs a turn.

 Start by saying your name and then throw the ball to a child in the circle.
-The child who catches will then say his/her name and throw the ball to another child in the circle.
+The child who catches will then say their name and throw the ball to another child in the circle.
 When everyone has had a turn, ask for the ball back and ask the children to put their hands up again.
 Say:

 Now I'm going to say someone's name and throw the ball to that person.
 When you catch the ball, throw it to someone else, and say that person's name.
 After you throw the ball, put your hands down at your sides.

 This time, begin by saying the name of a child in the circle and then throwing the ball to that child.
-The child who catches the ball will then say another child's name and will throw the ball to him/her.
+The child who catches the ball will then say another child's name and will throw the ball to them.
 If the children seem to know each other's names, you can suggest that they try to go faster and faster.
 If someone cannot remember someone else's name, they can ask for help from others in the circle.

 To end the game, put up your hands, ask for the ball, and put it away.